 The Office of Student Financial Aid: This office can provide information regarding the availability of short-term emergency loans and general student financial aid.
-Staff in the Office of Financial Aid may be required to report all known incidents of sexual assault, domestic violence, dating violence, and/or stalking to the CREO Director & Title IX Coordinator for potential investigation.
+Staff in the Office of Financial Aid are required to report all disclosures of sexual assault, domestic violence, dating violence, and/or stalking to the Director & Title IX Coordinator for potential investigation.